js1972/CarND-Behavioral-Cloning/README.md

 The default params are:
 -

+While training you can check the logs with tensorbard `tensorboard --logdir=./logs` (but clear out the logdir first).

 ## Prediction
 To run the trained model on the simulator, first start up the Udacity driving simulator app in autonomous mode.
 Then run the following at the terminal: